 Dynamic Search Ads (DSAs) put your ads in front of the right potential customers at just the right time, when they’re searching for terms that match text on your website — in every market you target.

 If you have a large number of landing pages and thousands of constantly changing products, DSAs are for you.
-Even the best-managed Google Ads campaigns that contain multiple keywords can sometimes miss relevant searches, experience delays getting ads written for new products or get out of sync with what's actually available on your website.
-User behavior can be a moving target, and 16% of Google searches haven't been seen before.
+Even the best-managed Google Ads campaigns that contain multiple keywords can sometimes miss relevant searches, experience delays getting ads written for new products, or get out of sync with what's actually available on your website.
+User behaviour can be a moving target, and 16% of Google searches haven't been seen before.